Publisher: Bethesda Softworks

-Of course, you can fight in real-time combat, but you don’t get the advantages of VATS like critical hit strikes etc. The game has many weapons from mini-nuke launchers, rocket launchers, 10mm pistols, combat shotguns, sledgehammers, hunting rifles the list just goes on and on.
-You can also make your own weapons by finding schematics and collecting the items you need to build various weapons like the Rock-It Launcher which lets you shoot anything you find, the Railway Rifle which lets you shoot railroad spikes and impale limbs on walls.
+Of course, you can fight in real-time combat, but you don’t get the advantages of VATS like critical hit strikes, etc. The game has many weapons from mini-nuke launchers, rocket launchers, 10mm pistols, combat shotguns, sledgehammers, hunting rifles the list just goes on and on.
+You can also make your own weapons by finding schematics and collecting the items you need to build various weapons like the Rock-It Launcher which lets you shoot anything you find, and the Railway Rifle which lets you shoot railroad spikes and impale limbs on walls.
 The game is huge amazing and awesome and all of the combat is very satisfying and there are endless ways to approach a situation.
 Don’t like fighting?
-Use a Stealth Boy and sneak your way through places and plant live grenades in enemies pants and watch them explode!
+Use a Stealth Boy and sneak your way through places and plant live grenades in enemies’ pants and watch them explode!
 Like fighting with your fists?
 Walk around with a Power Fist Glove and bash your way through the Wasteland.
-Now that combat is out-of-the-way let’s get to stats.
-Your menu is your Pip-Boy which is attached to your arm and features an easy to navigate interface and is really easy to find what you want.
+Now that combat is out of the way let’s get to stats.
+Your menu is your Pip-Boy which is attached to your arm and features an easy-to-navigate interface and is really easy to find what you want.
 You can level up to level 20 (which is lame since you’ll get to level 20 waaaaay early in the game and be maxed out) and you have several options once you level up.